AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

    - Index constraints
    - Others...

-* The language defines the rules for these constraints
+* Language defines rules for these constraints

    - All range constraints are contiguous
-   - Et cetera
-   - Generally this is a matter of efficiency
+   - Matter of efficiency

 * **Subtype predicates** generalize possibilities